neuralpain/oneclickwinrar/doc/README.txt

 There are two types of customization:

-  1. Partial customization   which is either custom licensing, or custom install
+  1. Partial customization, which is either custom licensing, or custom install
-  2. Complete customization  which is both custom licensing and install
+  2. Complete customization, which is both custom licensing and install

 There are five (5) parts to the customization process:

-  - `licensee`       This is "you" or whatever name you want to use
+  `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install `script-name`   – The name of the script file [`oneclickrar`, `licenserar`,
-  - `license_type`   The description of license that you want to install
+                    `installrar`] that you use to install and/or license WinRAR.
+                    The script name is used for toggling switches in the script.
-  - `architecture`   The architecture of the WinRAR executable (eg. x64, x32)
+  `architecture`  - The architecture of the WinRAR executable (eg. x64, x32) `version`       - The version of the WinRAR executable without any periods
-  - `version`        The version of the WinRAR executable without any periods `"."` (eg. 590, 701).
+                    `"."` (eg. 590, 701).
 This is optional.
-  - `tags`           These are additional tags, usually found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release.
+  `tags`          - These are additional tags, usually
+                    found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release.
 This is optional.

+[*] IMPORTANT [*]

+  The `tags` are in the pattern of `<beta+lang>`.
+Beta tags are normally `b1`, `b2`, etc. You can check out the [language tags list][language] to see the supported languages.
+Look at the example below for the 32-bit Russian beta of WinRAR 6.02.

+    oneclickrar_x32_602_b1ru.cmd

+  If there is no beta, you can just add the language tag like this config for the Japanese 64-bit version of WinRAR 7.00.

+    oneclickrar_x64_700_jp.cmd

 <!> WARNING <!>

-  The `script_name` is the name of the script file [oneclickrar, licenserar, installrar] that you use to install and/or license WinRAR.
+  The `script-name` is the name of the script file [oneclickrar, licenserar, installrar] that you use to install and/or license WinRAR.

-  DO NOT CHANGE THE `script_name` unless you want to overwrite licenses.
+  DO NOT MODIFY THE `script-name` UNLESS YOU NEED TO OVERWRITE LICENSES OR SAVE DOWNLOADED INSTALLERS.